cassiePython/cddfm3d/README.md

 python train.py --name apnet_wpdc --model APModel --train_wpdc
 ```

-Test the Attribute Prediction Network and you will find results (the rendered image and the mesh) in the 'results' directoy:
+Test the Attribute Prediction Network and you will find results (the rendered image and the mesh) in the 'results' directory:

 ```
 python evaluate.py --name apnet_wpdc --model APModel